p14n/vertx-hystrix/README.md

  * As a registered handler, using HystrixCommand which will use the Hystrix thread pool (receiver project)
  * As a sender (sender project)

+Note this uses unreleased versions of both Hystrix and mod-rxvertx (in the libs directory).